rancher/rancher2-scaling/clusters/README.md

 Then, create a `terraform.tfvars` file.

 This `terraform.tfvars` is the optimal config to max out the host with maximum number of clusters that be ran in it.
+See `variables.tf` for more options.
 Sometimes a cluster won't provision so in a large run there may be some clusters that never provision.
 That is fine and expected as the hosts are packed with k3s clusters.

 ```